PSFs of coadded images: Introduction

 \item \citet{2018PASJ...70S...5B} asserts without illustration in section 3.3.2 that ``For PSF model coaddition to be valid, the operation used to combine all input pixels at each point on the coadd image must be strictly linear –{} robust estimators such as the median or sigma-clipped means cannot be used.
 Nonlinear estimators do not just prevent PSF coaddition from working, however; they prevent the coadded image from even having a well-defined coadd PSF.
 Any estimator that rejects individual pixel outliers will tend to reject pixels in the cores of stars on the best-seeing exposures, and brighter stars will experience more rejection, giving them a different profile than fainter stars.
 It should be emphasized that this occurs even in the absence of noise, and even with extremely weak outlier rejection (e.g.\ clipping at $10\sigma$).
 All robust estimators start from the ansatz that all input values are drawn from the same underlying distribution, and convolution with different PSFs means that they are not.''
 This is an even more general statement, rejecting all nonlinear coaddition schemes; an explanation is given only for the problems with outlier rejection during coaddition, and not for the more general statements at the start of the quoted material.

-\item A technical note about coaddition algorithms\footnote{\url{https://dmtn-015.lsst.io/}} by Jim Bosch (for Rubin Observatory Data Management) states that when producing a coadd via a weighted summation over individual exposures, ``It is equally important that the weight function vary only on scales much larger than the size of the PSF; without this the coadd has no well-defined effective PSF.''
+\item A Rubin Observatory technical note about coaddition algorithms \citep{DMTN015} states that when producing a coadd via a weighted summation over individual exposures, ``It is equally important that the weight function vary only on scales much larger than the size of the PSF; without this the coadd has no well-defined effective PSF.''

 \item \citet{2011ApJ...741...46R} note in section 2.2 that they derive a linear coadd estimator because this ``ensures that the final PSF ... is independent of image brightness, so the stars that were not used in the PSF determination are tracers of how well the image synthesis worked.''